analyswithKubra/Trendyol-E-commerce-Analysis-with-SQL/business questions.md

 **2. Revenue By Category**

-How can I calculate the total revenue and percentage contribution of each product category?
+How does each product category contribute to the company's total revenue?

 **3. Best-Selling Categories by State**